dbalsom/arduino_8088/README.md

 ## Upgrading to Arduino DUE or GIGA

 The Arduino DUE and GIGA boards are pin-compatible with the Arduino MEGA.
-Advtangages over a MEGA include faster CPUs and much faster Serial throughput via USB, allowing the 8088 to run at a much faster effective clock rate.
+Advantages over a MEGA include faster CPUs and much faster Serial throughput via USB, allowing the 8088 to run at a much faster effective clock rate.

-However, they have 3.3v GPIO, so a modification to the PCB is required.
+However, they have 3.3v GPIO vs the 5v GPIO of the MEGA, so a modification to the PCB is required to use Arduino8088 with these boards.
 Once you have installed header pins, you will need to snip off the pin for the 5v line.

 ![image](https://github.com/dbalsom/arduino_8088/assets/7229541/0c0a2810-f457-40e7-a718-f665e20bc10c)